UCAS-LukeMurdock/CP2-Projects/battle_simulator/README.md

 ## Author's Information
 ---
-Short paragraph about you (Each member of the group) The author of this project is Luke Murdock and He is a student at UCAS, currently taking a programming class and creating projects like this one to help him learn python and the basic of programming.
+The author of this project is Luke Murdock and he is a student at UCAS, currently taking a programming class and creating projects like this one to help him learn python and the basics of programming.
+He mostly enjoys coding, expecially when it doesn't have many bugs and has a fun end product.
+He enjoys lots of other things including reading and playing games, including video games.
+He thinks it would be fun to eventually make some sort of actual game in the future if he ever gets the oppurtunity.

 ## Change Log
 ---